How to Regrow Your Grocery List and Get Free Food

 Image illustrates how to regrow your grocery list with garlic.

-Garlic is probably the easiest crop I have ever grown!
-I grow a year’s worth of garlic (a massive harvest) each year without buying a single garlic seed.
-One head of garlic can produce 10 to 12 garlic plants, which to me is amazing!
-And I started my wonderful garlic garden by buying garlic from the grocery store!
+Garlic is hands-down one of the easiest crops to regrow from scraps and a fantastic way to regrow your grocery list.
+I grow a year’s worth of garlic every year—without buying a single garlic seed!
+One head of garlic can produce 10 to 12 garlic plants, which is incredible considering I started my garden using regular garlic from the grocery store.

 Growing Garlic Bulbils

-Also, planting the garlic bulbils around the perimeter of my cottage brick home and around the fruit trees, help me fight against annoying garden pests that cause harm to my fruit trees and prevent bugs from coming into my home from the strong garlic perimeter presence planted around my home.
+Also, planting the garlic bulbils around the perimeter of my cottage brick home and around the fruit trees helps me fight against annoying garden pests that cause harm to my fruit trees and prevent bugs from coming into my home from the strong garlic perimeter presence planted around my home.

 I talk more about growing garlic in my backyard orchard in this post!